 Calle Apuntadores is one of La Lonja‘s main arteries.
 During the day it’s a quiet and typical back street, in the evening it’s a pulsing hub of bars and restaurants which are open until late, attracting locals and visitors all year around.

 Among these Old Town restaurants you’ll find contemporary tapas, refined Italian cuisine, creative Mallorcan dishes and Mediterranean Asian fusion gastronomy.
 Some of the finest rooftop terrace restaurants can be found within luxury boutique hotels in the area.

 La Lonja in Palma is famous for its lively nightlife – full of restaurants, bars, cafes and clubs.
 Here is your complete guide to La Lonja. […] La Lonja

 The tree-lined street that has become known as the ‘Golden mile’.
 In the past few years Paseo del Borne has become the most important shopping street on Mallorca, with the opening of Rialto Living, the Louis Vuitton store, Hugo Boss, Carolina Herrera and, more recently, Breitling, Twin-Set and vintage handbags from ROUGE– making this the ‘designer street’ for luxury shopping.

 Palma’s most elegant avenue unites the best in high street stores, luxury designers, gourmet restaurants and luxury boutique hotels. […] Palma’s Paseo del Borne

 Walk Via Verí

-A royal fortress, summer residence and even a prison, Castell Bellver is a striking Palma landmark.
-Offering panoramic views overlooking the city of Palma and the pine forests that surround this magnificent castle.
-Visit the museums and, occasional on summer evenings, the Castle’s central courtyard is the setting for classical concerts under the stars.
+A royal fortress, summer residence and even a prison, Castell Bellver is a striking Palma landmark, offering panoramic views overlooking the city of Palma and the pine forests that surround this magnificent castle.
+Visit the museums and, occasionally on summer evenings, the Castle’s central courtyard is the setting for classical concerts under the stars.